 Autism is referred to as a spectrum condition due to the variety of characteristics and the range of support needed that is unique to each child.
 Even though children diagnosed with autism share a common set of behavioral characteristics, no two individuals will be alike.
 Each child is unique and has a varying set of strengths and challenges.

 Socially, some children may relate comfortably with family members and show social interest while others may be socially withdrawn in almost all situations.
 Some children are able to use complex language, while others require the use of pictures or signs to communicate.
 Some children may have excellent learning skills while others may be behind in their development.
-Children with autism spectrum disorders may also exhibit different symptoms over time or from one situation to the next.
+Children with autism spectrum disorders may also exhibit different autism-related characteristics over time or from one situation to the next.

-Parental Response to the Diagnosis
+Parental Response to Diagnosis

 Receiving a diagnosis may alter the dreams you have for your child.
-Remember to maintain your determination, obtain the support you need and don’t lose hope.
+Remember to maintain your determination, obtain the support you need, and don’t lose hope.
 There are few guidelines for predicting outcomes for children with an autism spectrum disorder.
 Research into causes and interventions is currently growing at an amazing rate; much has been learned in the last 10 years.
 More adults with autism spectrum disorders are describing their experiences and providing us with incredible insight.
-Certainly, there are successes that have been accomplished with hard work, creativity and perseverance from individuals themselves, their family members, and the professionals and community members who are involved.
+Certainly, there are successes that have been accomplished with hard work, creativity and perseverance from individuals themselves, their family members and the professionals and community members who are involved.